starstormhun/StarPlugins/README.md

 ## Plugins

+### Attach All Accessories Anywhere, Anytime, At Any Angle And Artistic Arrangement, Allegedly [KK/KKS]
+This lets you parent accessories to any bone, chosen through ABMX.
+Especially useful in cases where you want to attach a tie to a tail, for example.

 #### Axis Unlocker [KK/KKS]
 Makes the manipulation axis speed and size sliders' minimum and maximum values configurable.
 Optionally converts the sliders to logarithmic base.